suhearsawho/simple_shell/README.md

 ---
 ## Description

-MaSu gets its name for the first two letter of the collaberators MArtin and SUsan is so happens to also be the Finnish for guinea pig :lol:
+marsu gets its name for the of the collaberators **MAR**tin and **SU**san is so happens to also be the Finnish for guinea pig :lol:
-The Masu Shell takes user input in two modes - interactive and non-interactive - and performs the proper course of action.
+The marsu Shell takes user input in two modes - interactive and non-interactive - and performs the proper course of action.
 In the interactive mode, commands are taken from the terminal.
 In the non-interactive mode, commands are piped from a file.

 <details>